Nicholasli1995/SNVC/docs/ENV.md

 - OpenCV (3.4.2)
 - CUDA (11.4)

-For more details of the tested PC environment, you can refer to this spec-list.txt.
+For more details of the environment, you can refer to the spec-file.txt.

 The recommended environment manager is [Anaconda](https://www.anaconda.com/), which can create an environment using this provided spec-list.
 For debugging using an IDE, the recommended IDE is Spyder which you can get by
 ```bash